 - Done: You can then open your captured screenshot for post-editing

-Capturing a Partial Screenshot on your ChromeBook (Specific area on the Screen)
+Capture Partial Screenshots on a Chromebook (Specific area on the Screen)

 For Chromebook keyboards, keep note of the Switch/Show Windows button on your Keyboard to capture screenshots, While for a computer running Chrome OS, but don’t have a Chromebook layout, you then have to utilize F5 as the master key after the Ctrl button.